ilyasoulk/ai-detection/README.md

 - Human Precision: SmolLM2-360M with 0.9565
 - AI Precision: SmolLM2-360M with 0.7969

-Would you like any additional analysis of these metrics?
 ### PHD-based Analysis
 The PHD analysis was performed with the following parameters:
 - Number of tokens: 128